|

 Scon filled with cream cheese and jam on a pink plate.
 More scones behind.

-About these biscuits
+About these gluten-free biscuits

 Four scons on a pink plate with a dip of jam.